IngSystemCix/IngSystemCix-NVIM/README.md

 `winget install sharkdp.fd`

+> [!NOTE]
+> Don't forget to install Python for the linter.
+If you don't need it, you can modify the files and remove it.

+For more information, visit the [official website](https://www.python.org/).

 Additionally, we need to install the following dependencies on our system using Node.js:

 `npm install -g @angular/language-server`